MakiWolf/easysimplifiedvocabularytrainerphp/README.md

 If the files are not located in project directory on server, you have to change the $folder variable on line 42 in the header.php file

 ## Roadmap
-support multiple languages in user interface clean up code and move code to classes support multiple user accounts
+support multiple languages in user interface<br>
+clean up code and move code to classes<br>
+support multiple user accounts<br>